benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 # generate the network layer and compute some metrics
 N = networks.Network_Layer_From_nX(G, distances=[200, 400, 800, 1600])
+# compute a centrality measure
+# note that in this case N.harmonic_closeness() would do exactly the same
 N.compute_centrality(close_metrics=['harmonic'])

 # distance idx: any of the distances with which the Network_Layer was initialised